ploomber/projects/basic-tutorial/notebook.md

 3. Plot task (Jupyter notebook): the notebook itself

-The pipeline structure also implies that load is a dependency for clean, and clean is a dependency for plot.
+The pipeline structure implies that load is a dependency for clean, and clean is a dependency for plot.
 Given such specification, Ploomber knows that it has to run load, clean and plot, in that order.
 Furthermore, when clean is executed, Ploomber will automatically insert the output from load at runtime, this ensures that you are running your code with the right inputs (there are no hardcoded paths in any of the tasks).

 Let's run it now:
 <!-- #endregion -->